 D. You want your co-founder(s) to fit your company culture.

 As I said earlier, Jeroen fit our culture.
 Or at least he fit what I wanted our culture to be.

 Every person you hire either adds or subtracts from your company culture.
-So your early hires and founders have a tremendous influence on the culture of your company.
+So your early hires and founders have a tremendous influence on the long term culture of your company.